PlaceAVote/pav-web/README.md

 	npm test

+These tests include all unit tests and jscsrc/jshint styling configuration.

 To recieve instance feedback the tests you are writing, use:

 	mocha --watch [filename]

+This will require instaling mocha globally.

 All tests should be passing before submitting a pull request from branch -> master.
+CircleCi will not deploy a broken build.

 #pav website